Agent Management

 • networkConfiguration controls how the agent should handle different network interactions.
 For instance, networkConfiguration can be used to configure how many times the agent should retry any network timeouts it receives from the ledger, which is useful when the agent is using a ledger with imperfect node reception.

 • + more.
 The configurable parameters on the agent are growing over time.
-To see the full set of configurable fields, please refer to the API reference.
+To see the full set of configurable fields, please refer to the API Reference.

 Builder